nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       tutor names containing the searched keyword is shown in the status message.

    3. Test case: `find-s`<br>
       Expected: No schedules are found.
-Error details show in the status message.
+Error details shown in the status message.

 ### Marking a schedule